 The Municipal Heritage Committee is pleased to launch our new website.

 What is the Municipal Heritage Committee?

 The Municipal Heritage Committee (MHC) promotes and preserves Smiths Falls’ built and cultural heritage.
 It is an advisory committee to Town Council on matters such as building designation and heritage preservation.
 The MHC strives to have a positive working relationship with owners of heritage designated properties and supports local talent and expertise.

 Contact the Clerks Office at Town Hall for details.

 When Does the Committee Meet?

-The MHC meets on the third Wednesday every month (except December) at 7pm in the Council Lounge at Town Hall.
-All meetings are open to the public the we welcome anyone interested to come join us!
+The MHC meets on the fourth Wednesday every month (except December) at 4pm in the Council Chambers at Town Hall.
+All meetings are open to the public and we welcome anyone interested to come join us!